Top 29 Japanese Fashion Trends In 2022

 Graphic Athleisure & Joggers

-As the nation that has never let go of athleisure since its inception, the Japanese fashion trends makers are bringing back the joggers, bottoms, track pants, and runners.
+As a nation that has never let go of athleisure since its inception, the Japanese fashion trends makers are bringing back joggers, bottoms, track pants, and runners.

 Super comfortable, these lightweight pants, traditionally worn during workouts, are repurposed to lend streetwear styles a fresh look.